 This is why it is important to visualize an ideal Agile implementation framework.
-Let’s study the four major characteristics or outcomes of Agile management that has been implemented in the right way.
+Let’s study the four major characteristics or outcomes of the Business Analyst Course in India that have been implemented in the right way.
 Starting with how success looks like…

 Top Characteristics of Ideal Agile Implementation